-If your agency serves people who are in emergency shelter or transitional housing, or who are turned away after seeking these services, then you should participate in the One Night Shelter Count (ONSC).
+If your agency serves people who are in emergency shelter or transitional housing, then you should participate in the ONSC.
+For anyone who is turned away after seeking those services, you can administer the Homeless Street Count survey.
 If you serve people who are unsheltered, then you should participate in the Street Count.
 If you serve both populations, then you should participate in both counts.
 However, only one form should be filled out for each individual.
-If an individual or household is in shelter or transitional housing or was turned away from these services, you should use the ONSC form.
-If an individual or household is sleeping outside and is not being turned away from shelter services, you should use the Street Count form.
+If an individual or household is in shelter or transitional housing, you should use the ONSC form.
+If an individual or household is sleeping outside or is turned away from shelter services, you should use the Street Count form.

 What is the definition of homelessness used for the Homeless Street Count?

-People who are doubled up or couch surfing represent a significant portion of the individuals and families experiencing housing instability in Multnomah County.
+People who are doubled up or couch surfing represent a significant proportion of the individuals and families experiencing housing instability in Multnomah County.
 However, the federal and state guidelines that determine the methodology for the Homeless Street Count and One Night Shelter Count do not include those populations.
-The Point-in-Time count report draws from data collected by partner organizations to provide estimates of the doubled up and couch surfing population in an effort to provide a more complete picture of homelessness and housing instability in our community.
+The Point-in-Time count report draws from data collected by partner organizations to provide estimates of the “doubled up” population in an effort to provide a more complete picture of homelessness and housing instability in our community.

-Why is this YEAR's count held in late February?
+Why is the count held in late JANUARY?

 Both the Homeless Street Count and the One Night Shelter Count typically occur at the end of January as mandated by the U.S. Department of Housing and Urban Development (HUD).
 HUD requires homeless counts to happen during the last ten days of January in order to capture data when shelter use peaks due to weather.
 It requires the counts to happen at the end of the month because that is when those who cycle on and off the streets are most likely to be homeless, having depleted their monthly income or benefits.